TusharGuptaECC/PMWS/README.md

 # NOTE: Open to suggestions.
 # PMWS - Plant Monitoring & Watering System
-PMWS constantly monitors the temperature and humidity of the plant's environment and accordingly supplies the water.
-According to the current settings, it wakes up every 10 minutes takes the readings, and decides whether to water plants or not.
-The duration of the water supply is also decided by the system itself.
+PMWS constantly monitors the temperature and humidity of the plant's environment and supplies the water.
+According to the current settings, it wakes up every 10 minutes, takes the readings, and decides whether to water plants.
+It also checks the duration of the water supply.

 Working voltage: 9 volts dc.